kievsash/Core-App-monorepo/README.md

 ## Implementation details

-To implement this I each sub-application (app1 and app2) has:
+Each of sub-application (app1 and app2) has:
  - **app.module.ts** - for independent development
  - **app.module-export.ts** - to be used when included in Core-App